Glossary: Functional and Active Substances

 DIFFERENCE BETWEEN ALPHA AND BETA HYDROXY ACIDS

-AHAs are short-chain hydroxy acids that act on the outermost layer of the skin, stimulating cell turnover and improving skin elasticity.
-Thanks to their properties, AHAs are often used to treat dry, sun-damaged skin or skin with dark spots.
+AHAs are short-chain hydroxy acids that, acting on the outermost layer of the skin, stimulate cell turnover and improve skin elasticity.
+Thanks to their properties, AHAs are often used to treat dry skin, sun-damaged skin, or skin with dark spots.

-BHAs, on the other hand, are long-chain hydroxy acids that act deeply, penetrating pores to remove excess sebum and dead skin cells.
-Thanks to the benefits they provide, BHAs (primarily Salicylic Acid) are used to treat oily, acne-prone skin or skin with enlarged pores.
+BHAs, meanwhile, are long-chain hydroxy acids that, acting deeply, penetrate the pores and remove excess sebum and dead skin cells.
+Thanks to the benefits they provide, BHAs (mainly Salicylic Acid) are used to treat oily skin, acne-prone skin, or skin with enlarged pores.

-If a cosmetic product is formulated with both types of these acids, it will deliver a deeper exfoliation full of skin benefits.
-Always remember to follow the product's correct application instructions!
+If a cosmetic product is formulated with both of these types of acids, it will provide a deeper exfoliation full of benefits for the skin.
+Always remember to follow the instructions for proper application of the product!

 Products with Lactic Acid